fbotalla/Web-Dev/README.md

 # Web-Dev
-A series of Web sites developped by me as part of my learning experience.
+A series of Web sites developed by me as part of my learning experience.